rspeer/ordered-set/README.md

 ## Authors

 OrderedSet was implemented by Robyn Speer.
 Jon Crall contributed changes and tests to make it fit the Python set API.
+Roman Inflianskas added the original type annotations.

 ## Comparisons